 This is something new.
 I never used to send Christmas cards out, but starting last year I gave it a go.
 I send out perhaps a dozen cards – mostly to friends but I made sure to spend an extra special one to my grandma.
-This year, I plan to do it again, though they may be late due to a recent postal service strike happening here.
+This year, I plan to do it again.

 Those are my family’s Christmas traditions.
 They may not be much, but they help to add a little extra special touch to the holidays.
 What Christmas traditions do you or your family have?